Xoke/octo-spork/README.md

 Xoke's Notes on stuff

-These are just my notes on various things IT related
+These are just my notes on various things IT related (and some non-IT related things also)

 ## Questions
 - Why octo spork?